-Unfunded liabilities from pension and OPEB account for 87% of Metro Fire's total liabilities.
-Net pension liability increased by \$35 million, net of current year employer and employee contributions and investment earnings, mainly due to additions from current service costs and interest on the outstanding liability plus unfavorable plan experience.
-This is partially offset by a decrease in the OPEB liability of \$9 million arising from favorable experience and changes in assumptions.
+Unfunded liabilities from pension and OPEB account for 88% of Metro Fire's total liabilities.
+Net pension liability increased by \$43 million, net of current year employer and employee contributions and investment earnings, mainly due to additions from current service costs and interest on the outstanding liability plus unfavorable plan experience.

 Metro Fire is self-insured for workers' compensation claims and the liability is actuarially determined.
 Claim liabilities and related expenditures are reported when it is probable that a loss has occurred and the loss amount can be reasonably estimated.
-The liability for workers' compensation claims at year end was \$26 million which increased by \$1.7 million from the prior year.
+The liability for workers' compensation claims at year end was \$27.6 million which increased by \$1.3 million from the prior year.
 Below is a chart depicting Metro Fire's claim losses by policy year for the last ten years, which also reflects how much remains outstanding for each year (i.e. reserves and Incurred but not reported-IBNR).

-Over the last several years, Metro Fire has restored services eliminated during the recession, resulting in additional time worked.
+Metro Fire has restored services eliminated during the recession, resulting in additional time worked.
 This additional exposure would be expected to increase ultimate losses from worker's compensation claims.
-However, due to Metro Fire's efforts to emphasize safety on the job, the number of claims and severity of claims being reported were kept in check.
-Metro Fire experienced an increase in claim losses, resulting in part from COVID-19 exposures and illnesses.
+Moreover, Metro Fire experienced an increase in claim losses, resulting in part from COVID-19 exposures and illnesses.